andy7809/step2020/README.md

-his repo contains Andrew Wiedenmann's STEP portfolio and projects
+This repo contains Andrew Wiedenmann's STEP portfolio and projects